-Inspired by a musicians trip to Iceland, The Blind Cafe is a team building experience that will be unforgettable.
+Inspired by a musicians trip to Iceland, The Blind Cafe is one of the team building activities in Seattle that will be unforgettable.
 Imagine you and your coworkers are walking down a hallway that gets darker and darker.
 You enter a room and it is complete darkness.
 You take baby steps towards what you assume is a table with chairs and sit down for a meal.
 It may sound a bit impossible at first but the experience is everyday life for those who are blind.

 While founder, Rosh, was traveling Iceland he stumbled upon a Cafe in the Dark.
 Curious, he visited the cafe and experienced dining in the dark for the first time.
 During this experience he realized that dining in the dark could be used to promote social awareness and diversity.
 This social change organization has evolved from charity events to large productions for some well known companies such as AirBnb and Google.
 Through this experience participants will spend a few hours in the dark, enjoying a meal, and breaking social barriers.